RogueViolation/RogueViolation/README.md

 Always open to new possibilities be it something new or already experienced.

-I laso have some experience working with ASP.NET Core, API based communication, Azure DevOps, Git (duh), OpenShift.
+I laso have some experience working with ASP.NET Core, API based communication, Azure DevOps, Git (duh), OpenShift (learning).

 IMO I sohuld really start doing some DB and start using Docker, but that is obviously for the future to come 😄